MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 70: Climbing Stairs
+You are climbing a staircase.
+It takes n steps to reach the top.

+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?

 # LeetCode 92: Reverse Linked List II
 Given the head of a singly linked list and two integers left and right where `left <= right`, reverse the nodes of the list from `position left` to `position right`, and return the reversed list.